-Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of severe aplastic anemia, Diamond-Blackfan anemia, Fanconi's anemia, and paroxysmal nocturnal hemoglobinuria when members meet the transplanting institution's selection criteria.
+Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of severe aplastic anemia, Diamond-Blackfan anemia, Fanconi's anemia, paroxysmal nocturnal hemoglobinuria, and pure red cell aplasia when members meet the transplanting institution's selection criteria.

 In the absence of a institution's selection criteria, Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of severe aplastic anemia when the member has at least 3 of the 4 following features: